“Why can’t I lose weight, Steve?”

 - Even when you lose weight, your body wants to keep the fat it has.

-- If you lose weight, you have to keep working on it or you’ll put the weight back on.
+- If you lose weight, you’ll have to stay diligent or you’ll put the weight back on.

 This is all terrible, horrible, no good, very bad news.